roryquennev/Elk-Stack-Project/README.md

 ansible allows for the continuous integration and continuous deployment regarding any current and future machines.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Installs the Docker engine (we will need this for running containers)
+- Installs Python and the Docker Python Module
+- Increases the virtual memory of the VM
+- Downloads and launches the Docker Elk container, while also:
+  - setting the restart policy to always
+  - establishing the published ports
+- Enables the service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.